Quantitative theory of magnetic interactions in solids: Numerical examples of interatomic exchange

 However, as discussed above, the case of Ni also raises questions whether the small moment of Ni can be treated classically.
 In addition, the values of the magnetic moments in fcc Ni depend significantly on the magnetic configuration, and this dependence is much more pronounced than in, e.g., bcc Fe~\onlinecite{turzhevskii1990degree,PhysRevB.55.14975,ANTROPOV1999148}.
 It seems that the best gauge for estimating the accuracy of interatomic exchange of fcc Ni is to compare magnon dispersion, as opposed to the Curie temperature.

-Since both the calculated magnetic moments and the interatomic exchange integrals depend on the reference state, it is reasonable to expect that the spin stiffness should be better described by the set of $J_{ij}$'s extracted from the ordered magnetic ground state, while the $T_c$ should be estimated using a magnetic configuration found at the ordering temperature~\cite{PhysRevB.72.104437}.
+Since both the calculated magnetic moments and the interatomic exchange integrals depend on the reference state, it is reasonable to expect that the spin stiffness should be better described by the set of $J_{ij}$'s extracted from the ordered magnetic ground state, while the $T_c$ should be estimated using a magnetic configuration found at the ordering temperature~\cite{PhysRevB.70.125115, PhysRevB.72.104437}.
 The problem is that representing such a state in DFT calculations is not straightforward.
-In the disordered local moment (DLM) picture~\cite{Gyorffy_1985}, the magnetic moments experience a completely spin-disordered environment introduced via the coherent potential approximation (CPA)~\cite{PhysRev.156.809,RevModPhys.46.465}.
+In the so-called disordered local moment picture that we will be discussed in Subsection \ref{DLM} in detail, the magnetic moments experience a completely spin-disordered environment introduced via the coherent potential approximation (CPA)~\cite{PhysRev.156.809,RevModPhys.46.465, PhysRevB.45.7196}.
 However, in these calculations, the local moment in fcc Ni collapses to zero~\cite{PhysRevB.72.104437}, in contrast to observations.
-A generalized Heisenberg model, which takes into account not only the short-range order effects~\cite{PhysRevB.72.140406}, but also allows the magnetic moments to change their magnitude, i.e. introducing longitudinal spin fluctuations, were proposed in Refs.~\onlinecite{PhysRevB.55.14975,ruban2007temperature}, and from this model the calculated $T_c$'s of bcc Fe and fcc Ni are in good agreement with experimental values.
+A generalized Heisenberg model, which takes into account not only the short-range order effects~\cite{PhysRevB.72.140406}, but also allows the magnetic moments to change their magnitude, i.e. introducing longitudinal spin fluctuations, were proposed in Refs.~\onlinecite{PhysRevB.55.14975,ruban2007temperature, PhysRevB.78.184419}, and from this model the calculated $T_c$'s of bcc Fe and fcc Ni are in good agreement with experimental values.

 In general, interatomic exchange is a quantity that depends critically on the details of the electronic structure.
 The results discussed so far were obtained employing LSDA or the similar, spin polarized generalized gradient approximation (GGA).
 Electron correlations beyond LSDA/GGA can be captured by means of a combination of DFT and dynamical mean field theory~\cite{RevModPhys.68.13, PhysRevB.57.6884, kotliar-DMFT}.
 In Ref.~\onlinecite{katsnelson2000first} this method was used to calculate interatomic exchange.
-It was shown that taking into account local correlations of bcc Fe, can influence both the local magnetic moment, and the $J_{ij}$'s.
+It was shown that taking into account local correlations of bcc Fe will influence both the local magnetic moment and the $J_{ij}$'s.
 Subsequent work~\cite{PhysRevB.62.5293} basically confirmed this result.